PART ONE - PART TWO - PART THREE - PART FOUR

 For die-hard fans, the prize was the four-disc Looney Tunes Golden Collection.
 Though the $64.92 suggested retail price might have given some consumers second thoughts, the amount of content--both in the main program and in the special features--made it well worth the price (and of course, many retailers initially offered the set on sale anyway).
 The set was the brainchild of George Feltenstein and Jerry Beck, who not only repeated but also topped many of the decisions that made their Golden Age of Looney Tunes laserdisc sets from MGM/UA such a hit with collectors.

-The boxed set relied heavily on the former post-1948 library for a very simple reason: Warner Bros. had always kept those shorts in relatively good shape, and they required a mininum amount of restoration.
+The boxed set relied heavily on the former post-1948 library for a very simple reason: Warner Bros. had always kept the master elements of those shorts in relatively good shape, so they required a mininum amount of restoration.
 The pre-1948 titles, however, had traded hands so many times and had been subjected to so many different forms of editing, duplicating, and mangling that additional time and expense was required to bring them back to their original Technicolor glory.
 Warner Home Video was not abandoning those early classics, but they needed more time in order to do right by them.
 Of the fifty-six cartoons in this first volume's main program, only nine were from the pre-1948 library.

 Two potential cover designs for the Looney Tunes Premiere Collection, as shown during the Warner Home Video online survey.
 The design on the right would eventually win out.

 The final two discs were "all-star" compilations featuring most of the major Looney Tunes characters.
 Disc three was made up almost entirely of Chuck Jones material (save for two by Bob Clampett), while disc four highlighted the works of Friz Freleng and, to a lesser extent, Robert McKimson.
-A number of cartoons stars were represented with their debut films, such as Elmer Fudd in Elmer's Candid Camera, Marvin the Martian in Haredevil Hare, the Tasmanian Devil in Devil May Hare, and the Road Runner and Wile E. Coyote in Fast and Furry-ous, to name a few.
+A number of cartoon stars were represented with their debut films, such as Elmer Fudd in Elmer's Candid Camera, Marvin the Martian in Haredevil Hare, the Tasmanian Devil in Devil May Hare, and the Road Runner and Wile E. Coyote in Fast and Furry-ous, to name a few.
 The Oscar-winning cartoons For Scent-imental Reasons and Speedy Gonzales were included, as were such celebrated character showcases as Canned Feud, The Foghorn Leghorn, Lumber Jerks, and Tortoise Wins by a Hare.
 There was even room for the zany McKimson one-shot Early to Bet, making its debut on home video.

 The selection of cartoons was, for the most part, a good introductory mix; suited for the general audience Warner Home Video hoped to attract.
 Every major star got a chance to shine.
 Nothing in the cartoons was too risqué or controversial, apart from a comically outrageous suicide gag or two--no blackface gags or other stereotypes.
 Almost all of the cartoons would have been able to air on Saturday morning television intact, and that's what the label was going for: a safe debut to appeal to the masses in the hope they would come back for rarities and racier films in future volumes.
 The downside to this strategy, however, was that it was a little too middle-of-the-road for the die-hard fans.
-In addition to the small amount of pre-1948 material included, no black and white short was a part of the main program, while Tex Avery wasn't represented at all (apart from his key role in starting the production of Wabbit Twouble, albeit uncredited).
+In addition to the small amount of pre-1948 material included, no black and white short was a part of the main program, while Tex Avery wasn't represented at all (apart from his key, albeit uncredited, role of starting the production of Wabbit Twouble).
 While these fans had to swallow such bitter pills as the tamer remake Dough for the Do-Do as opposed to the original Porky in Wackyland, goodies awaited them in the boxed set's numerous special features.

 And what special features!
 Each disc on the Looney Tunes Golden Collection was jam-packed with audio extras, television specials, and other odds and ends; enough to make any serious fan of Warner Bros. animation salivate.
 In addition to the fifty-six cartoons on the main program, two bonus cartoons were also included: the 1991 Blooper Bunny, with optional commentary by co-director Greg Ford (making him the only Looney Tunes director to newly record an audio commentary for DVD release), and the original 1929 pilot short Bosko the Talk-Ink Kid that sold the concept of Looney Tunes to Leon Schlesinger and then to Warner Bros.
 The latter was presented as "From the Vaults," which was Warner Home Video's way to get around having to remaster certain rarer films and just release them as-is.
 Ford also participated in numerous audio commentaries as a cartoon historian, as did such colleagues as Michael Barrier (who utilized his archive of recorded interviews with numerous members of the Looney Tunes crew) and Jerry Beck--even comedy legend Stan Freberg provided commentaries for such shorts as Rabbit's Kin and Bugs Bunny and the Three Bears (which, ironically, he didn't actually perform on!).
 Many cartoons also had music-only tracks to allow one to hear the great Carl Stalling and Milt Franklin scores, while each disc also had a photo gallery of stills and lobby cards.

 But that was just the beginning.
 The on-camera introduction Chuck Jones had shot just before his death was finally used.
 Rare trailers from mid-1950s theatrical compilations were included, as were the animated Bugs Bunny sequences from the Warner Bros. features Two Guys from Texas and My Dream Is Yours.
 John Canemaker's documentary The Boys from Termite Terrace was split between two discs, unearthed for the first time since originally airing on CBS in 1975.
 A series of featurettes, called Behind the Tunes, were seen throughout the discs, with bite-sized episodes focusing on the major characters, Carl Stalling, and Mel Blanc.
 A sub-menu was devoted entirely to The Bugs Bunny Show, offering a reconstruction of the extremely rare bridging animation for the episode "A Star Is Bored" (using a mix of surviving color and black and white elements) and Mel Blanc's home-recorded voice sessions for the episode "The Astro-Nuts."
 A new feature-length documentary tracing the history of the studio was produced, titled Irreverent Imagination: The Golden Age of Looney Tunes and narrated by Stan Freberg.
-Meanwhile, the one-hour Cartoon Network special Toon Heads: The Lost Cartoons was also included, serving as a sort of primer for the numerous, wonderful special features to turn up on future volumes...should sales warrant them.
+Meanwhile, the one-hour Cartoon Network special Toon Heads: The Lost Cartoons was also included, serving as a sort of primer for the numerous, wonderful special features that would turn up on future volumes...should sales warrant them.

 Visually, the cartoons looked stunning; bright and colorful and looking as if they were newly produced.
 Many of the shorts on the set had suffered in the past from poor or time-compressed prints on television and even home video, making these remastered versions a much-welcomed improvement.
 And thankfully, all of the cartoons were presented uncut, another sign of good things to come.

 While the visual presentation received no complaints, a technical error affected the audio of a few of the cartoons such as Rabbit Fire, Early to Bet, and High Diving Hare.
 For whatever reason, the soundtracks were mixed at a lower pitch than intended, resulting in a deeper, slower-sounding audio track.
-Though still played at normal speed, voices particularly had a sluggish, dopey quality to them.
+Though still played at normal speed, voices in particular had a sluggish, dopey quality to them.

 Two potential cover designs for The Bugs Bunny Carrot Collection, here titled as merely The Bugs Bunny Collection.
 Ultimately, this title would never see the light of day, while a single-disc Bugs Bunny compilation wouldn't be released until 2010.